octo-technology/OpenTezos/docs/baking/cli-baker.md

 tezos-client list known addresses
 ```

-You can now send to "bob" any number of XTZ from a wallet of your choice.
+You can now send to _bob_ any number of Tez from a wallet of your choice.

-> Be careful if you are not sure what you are doing start by sending a small amount.
+> Be careful, if you are not sure what you are doing, start by sending a small amount.
 Then send the whole amount.
-(8,000 ꜩ is the minimum to register as a delegate).
+(8,000ꜩ is the minimum to register as a delegate).

 Copy and paste the destination address into the search bar of an explorer (like [TzStats](https://tzstats.com/)) to see the transaction.
 The address should be visible in the explorer after the first transaction.

-You can check the amount that "bob" holds with:
+You can check the amount that _bob_ holds with:

 ```shell
 tezos-client get balance for bob